 Tapioca is a staple food in many countries throughout the world due to its high concentration of carbohydrates, low levels of fat and dietary cholesterol, and its vitamin and mineral balance.
 Key nutrients in tapioca include calcium to support bone health, magnesium to help control inflammation, phosphorus for protein synthesis, and vitamin A for glowing skin.

 You can find tapioca at most health food stores where it is often sold in powder, flaked, or pearled form.
 For bubble tea, look for large pearls instead of the small ones that are typically used to make tapioca pudding.
 Make sure that the only ingredient in the pearls is tapioca starch, and organic if possible.
-Many “novelty” pearls contain food coulouring and flavouring agents, and it’s best to avoid those for obvious reasons.
-Natural peals are pure white and are almost completely flavourless, except for a hint of sweetness.
+Many “novelty” pearls contain food colouring and flavouring agents, and it’s best to avoid those for obvious reasons.
+Natural pearls are pure white and are almost completely flavourless, except for a hint of sweetness.
+Being a natural, from the Earth ingredient, tapioca gets a thumbs up from me as something that can absolutely be health-supportive!

 Peaches and plums have just come into season, so I’ve decided to use those as the fruit base for my teas.
 You can use whatever is available where you are of course, and match the brewed tea flavours accordingly.
 I chose chamomile to pair up with the peach and green tea to go with the plum.
 These were really delicious combinations, but are by no means the only options.
 Rooibos would be tasty with peaches too, and maybe jasmine with plums?
 I’m just guessing here – get creative!